AdenForshaw/theDogAPI-discord-bot/README.md

 # A Doggy Discord Bot
-Example of how to make a Discord bot using theDogAPI.com in NodeJs.
+Example of how to make a Discord bot using theDogAPI.com or theCatAPI.com in NodeJs.
 Simple app you can experiment with yourself.
 An issues hit me up - http://twitter.com/adenforshaw

+The Dog API & Cat API use exactly the same REST API schema, so code built for one will work with the other - all you need is an API key for each.

 ![The Dog API packshot](docs/packshot.png)